BetterThanTomorrow/calva/docs/site/debugger.md

 ## Dependencies

-The debugger itself relies pretty heavily on [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl), as do other parts of Calva, and the decorations to show instrumented functions rely on [clj-kondo](https://github.com/borkdude/clj-kondo).
-Both of these libraries are loaded as dependencies when you use Calva Jack-in.
+The debugger itself relies pretty heavily on [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl), as do other parts of Calva.
+This library is loaded as a dependency when you use Calva Jack-in.
 If you are not using Calva Jack-in, you can add these dependencies in your project definition or user profile.
 See the [Calva Jack-in guide](/jack-in-guide) for more information.

 ## Using the Debugger